 Keep in mind that each airline has different baggage fees and policies; budget airlines typically charge extra for like credit card processing (the stupidest of all fees), baggage fees, and preferred seating.

 Getting Around Thailand By Train

 Thailand is one of the few countries in the region with a decent rail network.
-It covers 2,796 miles and is one of the best and cheapest ways to get around the country.
+It covers 4,500 kilometers (2,796 miles) and is one of the best and cheapest ways to get around the country.

 There are three classes of travel: first class is the most expensive and is available only on night trains.
 Second class is quite comfortable and has softer seats, as well as air-conditioned cars.
-Third class is bare-bones cars, with hard seats and no A/C. However, these are the cheapest seats around!
+Third class consists of bare-bones cars with hard seats and no A/C. However, these are the cheapest seats around!
 (I actually like third class, though, as you meet more interesting people and there are always vendors coming on and off selling delicious and cheap food.)

 Trains here move very, very slowly.
-The Chiang Mai-to-Bangkok night train — a distance of only 430 miles — takes 12 hours.
+The Chiang Mai-to-Bangkok night train — a distance of only 692 kilometers (430 miles) — takes 12 hours.

 Day trains are even worse, as there are frequent stops and waiting at stations for reasons I’ve never figured out.